7 Reasons Why Most Educated People End Up Poor

 1. The Numbers Game

 J.K.
-Rowling became a billionaire from selling over 400 million copies of the Harry Porter series.
+Rowling became a billionaire from selling over 400 million copies of the Harry Potter series.
 That’s the number game.
 Interestingly, teachers are now making a fortune by using the internet to reach a large number of people.
 Are you playing the number game?

-• Instant Gratification Vs Delayed Gratification
+2. Instant Gratification vs. Delayed Gratification

-• Responsibility Vs Irresponsibility
+3. Responsibility vs. Irresponsibility

 When you read that Jeff Bezos is the richest man in the world, do you imagine him having access to over $100 billion in cash?
 You may be surprised to know that rich people can run out of money sometimes.
-But they have spent years growing assets that even if they lose all the cash they have, they are still rich because of the increasing value of their shares in companies, real estate, property rights and so on.
+But they have spent years growing assets so that even if they lose all the cash they have, they are still rich because of the increasing value of their shares in companies, real estate, property rights, and so on.

 Who is better between Messi and Ronaldo?
 This is one of the most common arguments in sports entertainment history.
 There are several versions of such arguments among celebrity fans on who is better.
 Interestingly, while the fans are arguing, these people are collaborating to give them the next thing to debate about.
 Rich people are always looking for ways to collaborate.

-• Low Consumption to Production Ratio
+6. Low Consumption to Production Ratio

-• They mistake Schooling for Education
+7. They mistake schooling for education.

 Until next time, YOUR SUCCESS MATTERS!